-The Lifelong Learning Center is designed to provide continuing professional development opportunities for GRTS alumni and constituent ministries leaders.
-The resources and services of LLC are coordinated by Mr. Noe
+The Lifelong Learning Center is designed to provide continuing professional development opportunities for GRTS alumni and constituent ministry leaders.
+The resources and services of LLC are coordinated by Cindy

-Palacios (Executive Director), who brings significant professional experience in facilitating professional development assessments, services and education.
-The purposes of LLC are achieved through a variety of services and events: LifePlanning, Personal Care, Leadership Development, Christian Worldview Center, Talking Points, and Thursday Evening Bible Class.
+Wessel (Executive Director), who brings significant professional experience in facilitating professional development assessments, services and education.
+The purposes of LLC are achieved through a variety of services and events: LifePlanning, Personal Care, Leadership Development, Christian Worldview Center, Talking Points and Thursday Evening Bible Class.